 Another food that is great during pregnancy is prune juice.
 One 100 gm serving of prune juice gives you around 1.2 mg of iron.
 Besides the iron content, prune juice is also rich in fibre and helps excellently with constipation.

 However, if you do not like prune juice, you can always opt for dried fruits.
-A half cup of dried apricots offers 3.6 mg of iron, dried peaches offer 4.8 mg of iron, prunes offer 3.8 mg of iron and raisins offer 2.6 mg of iron.
-Dried fruits are also rich in fibre, helping you with the constipation you experience during pregnancy.
+A half-cup of dried apricots offers 3.6 mg of iron, dried peaches offer 4.8 mg of iron, prunes offer 3.8 mg of iron and raisins offer 2.6 mg of iron.
+Dried fruits are also rich in fibre, and can help you relieve constipation, which is commonly experienced during pregnancy.

-Surprisingly, the good old potato also helps reduce iron deficiency during your pregnancy.
-Not only are potatoes high in vitamin C and potassium, but they are also a good source of iron and offer around 2.7 mg per potato.
+Surprisingly, the good old potato also helps reduce iron deficiency during pregnancy.
+Not only are potatoes high in vitamin C and potassium, but they are also good sources of iron and offer around 2.7 mg iron per potato.
 Potatoes are also rich in vitamin B6 and dietary fibre.
 You can whip up a batch of quick potato salad or a potato vegetable for a wholesome meal.

 Feel like munching on something?
 Leave those bags of chips and indulge in a handful of pumpkin seeds as they offer up to 4.1 mg of iron.
 These pumpkin seeds can be roasted and stored, and you can eat them every time you have a craving.
 Toasting pumpkin seeds is also a good way to enjoy this snack.

 Pregnancy is a memorable journey, something you can look back at with a smile.
 However, no pregnancy comes without certain challenges.
 Iron-deficiency anaemia is one such challenge.
 The good news is that this deficiency is easily preventable and you can work on it even when you are trying to get pregnant.
 If you plan on having a baby, ensure your iron levels are excellent.
-If you are already pregnant, discuss the risks with your doctor and ask them for ways to maintain the iron stores in your body.
+If you are already pregnant, discuss the risks with your doctor and ask his/her for ways to restore or maintain the iron content in your body.